buildingSMART/IDS/Documentation/ImplementersDocumentation/developer-guide.md

 ### Restrictions

 XSD also includes a **Total Digits** and a **Fraction Digits** restriction.
-These will not be supported in IDS as they have limited utility, for the complete list of valid restrictions see the
+These will not be supported in IDS as they have limited utility.
 For the complete list of valid restrictions, see the [XML base types table](DataTypes.md#XML-base-types).

 ### Optionality